 Scout Field Guide >

 There are so many activities in Jackson Hole other than skiing, that it’s a great choice if you’re the type that doesn’t like to ski every day.
 Have a relaxing day at a spa or do some retail therapy in town.
 If nature is more your thing, don’t miss the sleigh rides at the National Elk Refuge or a visit to a backcountry yurt.
-The more adventurous can try their hand at snow kite boarding or paragliding.
+The more adventurous can try their hand at snow kite boarding or paragliding, or join a fantastic snowmobile tour through the Yellowstone National Park.

 But if it’s more skiing you want, you could try heli-skiing or snowcat skiing.
 There are other mountains in the area too, including Grand Targhee Resort, a fun mountain about 75 minutes from Jackson or burn some laps at the short but steep Snow King resort in town.
 Snow King also has night skiing and snow tubing.

-Due to the efficient town bus, there’s no need to rent a car when you visit Jackson Hole.
+However due to the efficient town bus, there’s no need to rent a car when you visit Jackson Hole.
 If you’re staying in town it’s easy to catch it to the resort for skiing and vice versa for those in the village wanting to head to town at night.
-Taxis from town to the village cost about $35.
+Taxis from town to the village cost about $40rf.

 Jackson Hole opens from late November to the start of April.
-January can be bitterly cold while February is usually the most reliable month for snow.
+January can be very cold while February is usually the most reliable month for snow.
 Powder days continue to March.

 Weekends or big powder days can be busy as it’s when all the locals get their fix.